DominickVale/portfolio_2024/README.md

 - Animations ( don't forget the fake-code animations)
 - Reduced animations for prefer-reduced-motion
 - Optimize imports (no import \* from ...)
+- Test accessibility
+- Figure out some hacks for font rendering

 # REMINDERS